jelmore1674/build-changelog/README.md

   default: "ops"
   description: "Comma separated list of labels to skip enforcing changelog changes."

+dir:
+  description: The directory to keep your changelog files.
+Defaults to the `changelog` directory.
+  default: "changelog"
+  required: true

 enable_dependabot:
   description: Allow creation of changelog file when dependabot creates a pull request.
   default: "false"